vague666/Paster/Readme.md

 #### Paste files from Android with Termux:<br>

-Copy paster to Termux and create a symlink called termux-file-editor pointing to paster
+Copy paster to ~/bin/ in Termux and create a symlink called termux-file-editor pointing to paster
 ```
 ln -s paster termux-file-editor
 ```